-I am a counseling psychologist with experience in psychotherapy/counseling (individuals, group, and relationship/couples) and psychological assessment (including ADHD, learning disability, and mood/personality disorders).
+I am a counseling psychologist with experience in psychotherapy/counseling (individuals, group, and relationship/couples) and psychological assessment (including ADHD and disability).
 I have worked with many different presenting concerns including: depression, anxiety, eating disorders, obsessive compulsive disorder, partner relationship problems, trauma, gender transition, and much more.
 I have particular expertise in treating LGBTQ+ individuals and couples.

 I especially enjoy working with clients/patients representing a wide range of diversity from 5-75 years of age and from many different races, ethnicities, religions, genders, sexual orientations, and abilities.
-I am in private practice in New Orleans.
-I have previously worked at a number of University counseling centers, a children's mental health hospital, a community counseling center, and a long term residential treatment facility.
+I have worked in private practice since 2011.
+I have previously worked at a number of University counseling centers, a children's mental health hospital, a community counseling center, and a long term residential "group-home."
 I graduated with my PhD and Master's Degree in Counseling Psychology from the University of Missouri-Kansas City (UMKC).
 I have also taught numerous undergraduate and graduate courses in psychology and counseling at UMKC and Xavier University New Orleans.

 My counseling theory is primarily psychodynamic/psychoanalytic and is also holistic: working with thoughts, emotions, behaviors, personal history, culture, relationships, dreams, and early memories.
 My style of therapy pays special attention to the unconscious factors that are contributing to your specific challenges.
 Frequency of therapy ranges from 1-2 times per month to 2-3 times per week (depending on finances, availability, and preference).
 For more about my approach to therapy, please visit my "Therapy Services" page.